BotsBurgh/BOTSBURGH-FTC-2019-20/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 1. COUNTS_PER_MOTOR_REV: Usually found on the motor spec sheet (used for encoders).
 1. DRIVE_GEAR_REDUCTION: The gear reduction or increase (used for encoders).
 1. WHEEL_DIAMETER_INCHES: The diameter of the wheel (used for encoders).
+1. GRABBER_OPEN: The position of the servo of the grabber in the "open" position
+1. GRABBER_CLOSE: The position of the servo of the grabber in the "close" position

 Unlike [Sensor.java](#sensorjava), there is not really much more to this than the configuration variable listed above other than a static variable used for combining `COUNTS_PER_MOTOR_REV`, `DRIVE_GEAR_REDUCTION`, and `WHEEL_DIAMETER_INCHES` into `COUNTS_PER_INCH`.
 Most rookie teams don't need to edit anything below this section, but they should in order to get a better understanding of what is going on.
 Below, we are going to look at two main things: First, we are going to look at the functions, and lastly we are going to look at the MovementBuilder class.